tjaydk/IndexingBlog/README.md

     LOCK [=] {DEFAULT|NONE|SHARED|EXCLUSIVE}
 ```

-When you create an index it is stored on the disk in order for the optimizer to quickly being able to retrieve the structure and use it to retrieve the data.
+When you create an index it is stored on the disk in order for the optimizer to quickly be able to retrieve the structure and use it to retrieve the data.
 In our query example from earlier we have a scenario where the created_at is a timestamp stating when the post is persisted, which means it follows the same sequence as the id which is a primary key.
 As we know, the primary key in our table is already indexed.
 So we don't even have to create a new index in this example in order to optimize the above query, we just have to change the **ORDER BY** operation to use the id instead.
 ```sql
 SELECT *
 FROM posts AS p